-What: The KTB Fall Sweep is a program to support the efforts of KTB Affiliates, nonprofits, volunteers, corporations, scout groups and communities organize fall cleanups.
-Registered participants will have access to the online event toolkit and receive trash bags, recycle bags, gloves, sunscreen and a first aid kit.
+What: The KTB Fall Sweep is a program to support the efforts of KTB Affiliates, nonprofits, volunteers, corporations, scout groups and other community groups to organize fall cleanups and beautification projects.
+Registered participants will have access to an online event toolkit and receive trash bags and other cleanup supplies.

-When: Our second annual Fall Sweep will open September 8 and run through November 11, 2018.
-All cleanup activity within this time frame is eligible for free cleanup supplies.
-Fall Sweep supplies include trash and recycle bags, nitrile and work gloves.
+When: Fall Sweep will open September 11 and run through the Sunday before Thanksgiving.
+All cleanup and beautification activity within this time frame is eligible for free cleanup supplies.

-Where: KTB Fall Sweep events can take place in any public area in your community needing some attention.
-We recommend parks, schools, main street/downtown, watershed areas and roadways.
+Where: KTB Fall Sweep events can take place in any public area such as parks, schools, main street/downtown, watershed areas and roadways

 Ways to get involved: